qmayersgordon/conversion-project/README.md

 ## Conversion Project

 - A Metric/Imperial Unit Conversion user interface using HTML, CSS and JavaScript
-- Enter unit wanting to convert and see results in corresponding fields
+- Enter unit to convert and see results in corresponding fields
 - Conversion Units
   - Meters <-> Feet
   - Liters <-> Gallons